Whereiswald0/SQL-project/cleaning_data.md

 FROM analytics
 ORDER BY sessionid)
 ~~~~
-Call this whole table, examine the results, then move on to all_sessions.
-32 columns, lots of data
+Call this whole table, examine the results checking for missed nulls, unusual looking information, etc.
+Then move on to all_sessions.
+32 columns, lots of data.
 ~~~sql
 CREATE TEMP TABLE clean_sessions AS
 (